AntonBzd/systematic_options_strategy/README.md

 # 📈 Systematic Options Strategy

 This repository contains a **quantitative trading strategy** for options, inspired by academic research on **momentum patterns in options markets**.
-The strategy is designed to predict intraday **high and low returns of straddles** based on the previous day's returns in the same time window.
+The strategy is designed to build an intraday portfolio from **high and low returns of straddles** based on the previous day's returns in the same time window.

 It includes:
 - **Historical Data Processing** (`Intraday_Option_Return_Historical_Data.ipynb`): Fetches and analyzes historical intraday returns of options.